lammps/lammps/doc/src/region.rst

          radius = cylinder radius (distance units)
-           c1,c2, and radius can be a variable (see below) lo,hi = bounds of cylinder in dim (distance units) *plane* args = px py pz nx ny nz px,py,pz = point on the plane (distance units) nx,ny,nz = direction normal to plane (distance units)
+           c1,c2, and radius can be a variable (see below) lo,hi = bounds of cylinder in dim (distance units) *ellipsoid* args = x y z a b c x,y,z = center of ellipsoid (distance units) a,b,c = half the length of the principal axes of the ellipsoid (distance units) x,y,z,a,b and c can be a variable (see below)
+       *plane* args = px py pz nx ny nz px,py,pz = point on the plane (distance units) nx,ny,nz = direction normal to plane (distance units)